|

 Do Robot Therapy Pets Work?

 In clinical studies, robot dogs and pets have been shown to help reduce stress and anxiety levels in patients suffering from dementia.
 How well do they work?
 In one clinical trial, researchers found that they could reduce the use of both pain and psychoactive medications in a group of elderly patients being treated for dementia.
-The robot pet, referred to as “PARO,” provide a demonstrable therapeutic benefit when it engaged with test patients.
+The robot pet, referred to as “PARO,” provides a demonstrable therapeutic benefit when it engages with test patients.

 A study in the journal Issues in Mental Health Nursing found that incredibly realistic robot cats helped reduce feelings of loneliness, isolation, and stress levels.
 The robot cats helped reduce feelings of social isolation.
 In light of the recent pandemic when patients were isolated and unable to interact with family and friends while under care in medical facilities, these robot cats and other animatronic pets may signify greater therapeutic value.